MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step1.md

 3. On the **Security + Identify** blade, from the **FEATURED APPS** list, select **Azure Information Protection**.
 Then, on the **Azure Information Protection** blade, click **Create**.

-    This action creates the **Azure Information Protection** blade so that the next time you sign in to the portal, you can select the service from the hub **More services** list.
+    This action creates the **Azure Information Protection** blade so that the next time you sign in to the portal, you can select the service from the hub **All services** list.

     > [!TIP]
     > Select **Pin to dashboard** to create an **Azure Information Protection** tile on your dashboard, so that you can skip browsing to the service the next time you sign in to the portal.